rozlynboutin/microbiome_helper/16S-Bacteria-Archaea-Standard-Operating-Procedure.md

         run_pear.pl -p 4 -o stitched_reads raw_data/*

 3. Filter stitched reads by quality score and length.
 Summary written to "read_filter_log.txt" by default.
-Three common options for primer matching are shown below.
+Four common options for primer matching are shown below.

     * Option A: Read filtering without requiring primer sequences to be at the beginning and end of each read